slayer6409/Emergency-Dice-Updated/README.md

 * Rolling 2 will cause something bad to happen.
 * You don't want to roll a 1.

+## API

+You can now add your own dice effects in your own mods there is an example mod on how to do that here: https://github.com/slayer6409/Dice-Addon

 ## The Gambler

 ![](https://i.imgur.com/J6biRWU.png)